adiezsanchez/brain_tissue_nuc_segm/README.md

 [![License](https://img.shields.io/pypi/l/napari-accelerated-pixel-and-object-classification.svg?color=green)](https://github.com/adiezsanchez/brain_tissue_nuc_segm/blob/main/LICENSE)
 [![Development Status](https://img.shields.io/pypi/status/napari-accelerated-pixel-and-object-classification.svg)](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha)

-This repository provides tools in the form of interactive **Jupyter Notebooks** to define cell populations based on the presence or absence of multiple fluorescent markers in multichannel 3D-stacks or 2D-images.
-The pipeline has been designed to be used with brain and organoid tissue sections but also works for cell cultures.
-Analysis can be performed on the whole image by default or on multiple user-defined ROIs.
+This repository provides tools in the form of interactive **Jupyter Notebooks** to define **cell populations** based on the presence or absence of **multiple fluorescent markers** in **multichannel 3D-stacks or 2D-images**.

+Analysis can be performed on the **whole image** (default) or on **multiple user-defined ROIs**.
 It also allows you to extract average marker intensity signal from nucleus and cytoplasm to easily calculate nuclear translocation ratios.

 <img src="./assets/neuroseg_banner.png">